jeeliz/jeelizGlassesVTOWidget/README.md

 With this JavaScript widget, you can offer glasses virtual try on to your users.
-It can be included either on a website or in a mobile web application.
-It is very easy to integrate: only few lines of HTML code are required.
+It can be easily integrated on a website or in a mobile web application with a few lines of HTML code.
 If the user has a webcam, the experience is in real-time: the user see his face like in a mirror, but with glasses on.
 If he refuses to share his camera or if his configuration is not compatible, nevermind, the fallback version is displayed.
 He can still upload a picture and it is processed server-side to add the glasses on.